diablodale/dp.docs/docs/_max/attributes/skelcompute.md

 * and the remaining features run on your CPU

 Test to discover which settings meet your needs for hardware, latency, and throughput.
-You can have significant performance improvements! :smile:
+You can have significant performance improvements! 🙂

 DirectML is built into Windows and requires no downloads.
 Other compute engines like CUDA and TensorRT have additional download requirements.
 Consult your plugin setup